Since installing the iOS 9 beta my iPhone has been playing up in all sorts of ways. Is this normal?

 Problems tend to start off quite severe in the first beta version of the software and then get ironed out in the second and third versions.
 Beta 3 of iOS 9 is relatively stable, for example.
 So while you might be thinking that iOS 9 is a horrible experience and just want to get rid of it – that’s something else we talk about later in this article – it’s also worth going in the opposite direction and installing the next beta.
 (Or waiting for the second or third edition of a beta update before making the switch.)

-back up your device before installing the update, because you can downgrade (return to earlier software) if you’re unhappy.
+Be sure to back up your device before installing the update, because you can downgrade (return to earlier software) if you’re unhappy.

 How to fix common iOS 9 beta problems: iOS 9 beta has made Wi-Fi stop working, or iPhone/iPad cannot access network